Selling Your Used ASIC Mining Rigs

 A fairly unique phenomenon to crypto mining, when the crypto market takes a massive dump, all miners simultaneously lose value.
 The main competitive edge that allows some miners to continue is access to cheap power paired with a cost-efficient setup to weather these conditions.
 Even so, budgets tighten even for the most winterized operation.
 This creates an extreme supply and demand dynamic which leaves the now unprofitable hardware without a ready market of buyers.
 The buyers that will buy during bear markets are often the most well-connected and sophisticated with access to many sourcing avenues with the cheapest pricing.

 Additionally, the Bitcoin halving, a pre-programmed event in which the rewards for mining Bitcoin are halved, is a double-edged sword.
 On one hand, it tends to induce scarcity, which, historically, has been a precursor to price surges.
 On the other hand, it signifies an immediate reduction in profitability for miners.
 Miners will earn half of what they used to for the same amount of work and energy consumption, making many older ASIC models economically infeasible.
+As newer, more efficient machines become available, the supply outstrips demand for models such as the S19, previously the best-in-class, which are now able to be found used for a fraction of their bull market price.

 2. The Valuation Dilemma